 You need to be between 27 and 37 years old and able to speak English fluently.
-It'll be helpful if you can speak basic Russian because it's used along with English on the International Space Station.
+It'll be helpful if you can also speak basic Russian because it's spoken with English on the International Space Station.

 You'll have an advantage if you're a pilot with at least 1,000 hours of flying experience in a high performance aircraft like a fighter jet.

 You'll also need a degree and a postgraduate qualification in a relevant subject like:

 - biology, chemistry or physics

 You must hold US citizenship or US dual-citizenship to become an astronaut with NASA.

 There's only a small number of astronaut training places available and there's a lot of competition for them.

 You'll need to do rigorous physical and psychological testing as part of the application process so you'll need to maintain excellent health and endurance.